 Founded in 2001, Space Matrix has relevant project experience in over 55 cities and 14 office locations in Australia, China, Hong Kong, India, the Philippines, Thailand, Singapore (HQ), and the United States.
-The firm has designed offices of Piramal Group (Mumbai), LinkedIn (Bangalore), ITC Ltd. (Bangalore), Astrazeneca (Chennai), Weber Shandwick (Gurgaon) in India.
+The firm has designed offices of Piramal Group (Mumbai), LinkedIn (Bangalore), ITC Ltd. (Bangalore), AstraZeneca (Chennai), Weber Shandwick (Gurgaon) in India.

 Spurring Growth Productivity

-Workplace design has a direct correlation to productivity levels of employees.
-According to Chaudhry, focusing on wellness aspects of design like thermal comfort, ambient lightning and biophilic environment can boost employee productivity and reduce attrition.
+Workplace design has a direct correlation to the productivity levels of employees.
+According to Chaudhry, focusing on wellness aspects of design like thermal comfort, ambient lightning and a biophilic environment can boost employee productivity and reduce attrition.

 “Our workspaces are designed to provide the right mix of work style choices (formal vs informal spaces) and to cater to a diverse workforce (introvert vs extrovert) giving them various options for collaborative and focused working which is very important to enhance productivity,” says Chaudhry.

 For him, the right integration of technology into the spaces helps the company enhance the functional convenience and usage factor making the office agile and future-proof.

 Standing desk, sit and stand desk, open office plans or cabins, with changing work environment, the workplace settings has also evolved at an interesting stride in the last decade.

 Chaudhry too feels workplace design should be ever-evolving.